lindemer/VEDLIoT/vexriscv_intro.md

 ![VexRiscv plugins](vexriscv_stages.png)

 VexRiscv includes two simple examples of custom plugins as a reference, available [here](https://github.com/SpinalHDL/VexRiscv/blob/master/src/main/scala/vexriscv/demo/CustomCsrDemoPlugin.scala).
 These are a good starting point for new developers.
-More advanced developers can also implement there own instructions.
+More advanced developers can also implement their own instructions.
 An example of that is provided [here](https://github.com/SpinalHDL/VexRiscv/blob/master/src/main/scala/vexriscv/demo/CustomInstruction.scala).

 ### Side effects
 Plugins that interact with memory or modify the CPU's arbitration (such as PMP) must take into account side effects.
 This is relevant to more advanced developers.
 For example, a jump may originate from the __fetch__, __decode__ or __writeback__ stages, but CSR writes occur in the __execute__ stage.
 This can lead to a hazard where the CSR write modifies the machine state, even though the instruction is going to be flushed.
 To avoid this, the `CsrPlugin` halts the __execute__ stage for two cycles before performing to allow __memory__ and __writeback__ to finish.